Michael A. Taylor Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in the league.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the first-best in MLB.

-- The Blue Jays' 3.77 team ERA ranks seventh among all MLB pitching staffs.
+- The Blue Jays' 3.85 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up the fifth-most home runs in baseball (86 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 89 total home runs at a clip of 1.3 per game (fourth-most in the league).

-- Richards will start for the Blue Jays, his first this season.

-- The 30-year-old right-hander pitched in relief in his most recent outing this season, one of 21 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.